ioccc-src/winner/1998/df/README.md

 Curiously, the program only works if its source is in the directory it's run in.
-More curiously, the program would fail if the program's name's second letter wasn't `r` (the source has been changed for your convenience and this restriction does no longer exist).
+More curiously, the program would fail if the program's name's second letter wasn't `r` (the source has been changed for your convenience and this restriction no longer exist).

 Modern design has come a long way since the unreadable, tightly-coupled systems we used to have.